Delaware Water Gap National Recreation Area: Description

 The park offers historical and cultural sites including the Minisink Archaeological Site, Millbrook Village, and the arts center in Peters Valley and rural scenery approximately an hour's drive from New York City.
 The park has significant Native American archaeological sites.
 In addition, a number of structures remain from early Dutch settlement during the colonial period.
 Outdoor recreational activities include canoeing, hiking, camping, swimming, cycling, cross-country skiing, horseback riding, and picnicking.
 Fishing and hunting are permitted in season with valid state licenses.

+The NPS maintains six boating access points, including a place that is the ghost town of Eshbach, Pennsylvania.

 The area is also noted for its many waterfalls.
 These include Buttermilk Falls, the tallest falls in New Jersey at about 90 ft, and Raymondskill Falls, the tallest in Pennsylvania at about 150 ft.